viadee/c8-kubeflow-outbound-connector/README.md

 # Kubeflow Connector

 A custom Camunda 8 outbound connector to communicate with the [Kubeflow](https://www.kubeflow.org/) API.
-It supports version 1 aqnd version 2 of the Kubeflow API and supports the functions mentioned below in the [API section](#api-section).
+It supports standalone as well as multi-suer setup and version 1 and 2 of the Kubeflow API.
+It currently supports the functions mentioned below in the [API section](#api-section).

 ## Build